Atlantic County DWI Lawyer Provides Blood & Urine Test Defense

 In New Jersey, drunk driving offenses are addressed by N.J.S.A.
 39:4-50.
 As set forth by the statute, a person is in violation of the law when their blood alcohol content (BAC) is above .08 percent.
 While BAC is typically measured via a breath test, it can also be measured by blood or urine tests.

 It is important for you to know and understand your rights.
 You do not have to take a blood or urine test when requested by law enforcement.
 Beyond that, a police officer cannot mislead a driver into thinking that they are required to submit to a blood test.
-If you are stopped for suspicion of DUI in New Jersey, it is imperative that you speak with an attorney immediately.
-Do not make any statements or offer any admissions to police before first consulting an experienced DUI lawyer.
+If you are stopped for suspicion of DUI in New Jersey, it is imperative that you speak with an experienced attorney immediately.
+Do not make any statements or offer any admissions to police before first consulting a DWI or DUI lawyer.

 Let an Experienced New Jersey DUI Defense Attorney Protect Your Rights and Address Blood & Urine Test Results

-John Tumelty has 30 years of experience as a defense attorney and a former prosecutor.
-He runs a client-oriented practice and takes pride in communicating with clients every step of the way because he understands that your DWI case is uniquely important.
-Call or email him today to arrange a free consultation at one of the firm’s conveniently located offices in Marmora and Somers Point, NJ.
+John Tumelty has over 35 years of experience as a criminal defense attorney and a former prosecutor.
+He runs a client-focused practice and takes pride in communicating with clients every step of the way because he understands that your DWI case is uniquely important.
+Call or email him today to arrange a free consultation at one of the firm’s conveniently located offices in Marmora or Atlantic City, NJ.